ids-s1-21/project-ECK/README.md

-for a team to achieve the impressive results that Mercedes has had in the hybrid era, they need more than just a fast car - fast and consistent pit stops as well as the best reliability on the grid have helped Mercedes go from a good team to one of the all time greats.
+for a team to achieve the impressive results that Mercedes has had in the hybrid era, they need more than just a fast car - fast and consistent pit stops as well as the best reliability on the grid have helped Mercedes go from a good team to one of the all-time greats.

 #### Limitations

-We were not able to separate mechanical retirements from other retirements in our analysis, so used retirements for any reason as an imperfect proxy.
+\*We were not able to separate mechanical retirements from other retirements in our analysis, so used retirements for any reason as an imperfect proxy.